GurenMashu/KSUM_HackgenAI/README.md

 ```bash
 streamlit run app.py
 ```
-3. Within the web-interface - type in a prompt related to
+3. Within the web-interface - type in a prompt related to any news topic.
+4. The generated mind map and the script/screenplay can be downloaded.

+## Screenshots